aloyxius23/student-performance-analysis/README.md

 ## Tools Used
 - SQL (SQLiteOnline): Data querying and aggregation
-- Google SHeets: Dashboard and visualisation
+- Google Sheets: Dashboard and visualisation

 ## Dataset
 Students Performance in Exams (Kaggle)